IamConstantine/LeetCodeFiddle/README.md

 #### **Tree**

 1. [Same Tree](https://leetcode.com/problems/same-tree) - Simple preorder traversal and equality check
 2. [Max Depth](https://leetcode.com/problems/maximum-depth-of-binary-tree) - easy tree traversal and sum.
 This can be solved either using BFS iteration using stack or using recursion
 3. [Validate BST](https://leetcode.com/problems/validate-binary-search-tree) - Medium question to find a simple trick.
 Each node in the tree should greater than max of its left and smaller than min of its right.
 4. [Level Order Tree](https://leetcode.com/problems/binary-tree-level-order-traversal) - Easy Question which is solved using a Queue
 5. [Contruct Binary Tree](https://leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal) - Solved using inorder map(value, index),incrementing preorder index and a l and r for tracking size of subtree
 5. [Tree Max Sum Path](https://leetcode.com/problems/binary-tree-maximum-path-sum) - a hard question solved within half an hour :).
 Find the max at each node by comparing current node, max of left and max of right.
 6. [Kth Smallest Element in BST](https://leetcode.com/problems/kth-smallest-element-in-a-bst) - use inorder traversal iterative.
 7. [Valid Tree](https://leetcode.com/problems/graph-valid-tree) - A Tree has only V-1 edges.
 So check this and if it passes, then check if all nodes are connected.
 No need to check if graph has cycles because connected graph with cycle should have more than n - 1 edges.
 8. [Is Subtree](https://leetcode.com/problems/subtree-of-another-tree) - Easy impl using find and isSame methods but its O(N * M).
 Use Merkel Tree for O(N + M) solution.
+9. [Least Common Ancestor BST](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree) - Return the parent which caused for p and q.

 ### **Graph**